 Get to Know Me

-Scott is a tax partner and Practice Leader of the firm’s Theatre, Entertainment and the Arts Group.
-Scott has more than 15 years of diversified public accounting experience with a focus on partnership and individual taxation.
+Scott is a tax partner and Practice Leader of the firm’s Theatre and Entertainment Group.
+Scott has more than 15 years of diversified public accounting experience with a focus on partnership, S corporation and individual taxation.
 He has served the tax needs of closely-held businesses and their owners including all aspects of tax compliance and representation, researching advanced tax issues and providing business structuring advice.
-As a leader of the firm’s Theatre, Entertainment and the Arts Group, Scott advises Broadway, Off-Broadway, and touring productions on a variety of domestic and international tax issues.
-He works with theatrical productions to design tax-efficient ownership structures, analyzes and provides guidance on partnership agreements, and provides consulting to theatrical producers and general managers on a multitude of tax issues affecting the industry.
+As a leader of the firm’s Theatre and Entertainment Group, Scott advises Broadway, Off-Broadway and touring productions, and artists on a variety of domestic and international tax issues.
+He works with production companies to design tax-efficient ownership structures, analyzes and provides guidance on partnership agreements, and consults with producers and general managers on a multitude of issues affecting the industry.

 Scott is currently pursuing a Master of Studies in Law in Taxation degree from New York University School of Law.
 He enjoys teaching tax law and is a frequent speaker on various tax topics.
 He resides in Ocean County, NJ.

 SBA Releases FAQ for the Shuttered Venue Operator Grant (SVOG) Program